List of Anita Blake: Vampire Hunter characters: Ethan

-Ethan Flynn, a weretiger that can assume four different forms: red, white, blue and gold.
-He didn't know he had gold tiger in him until Anita smelled it on him.
-Because of the multitude of colors he carries, no female tiger would sleep with him (even after he got a vasectomy) because they didn't want their children to be "unpure".
-Ethan was a guard with the same red clan Alex Pinn belonged to before he went to St. Louis with Anita.
-Here he is a guard.
+Ethan Flynn is a weretiger who can assume four different forms: red, white, blue, and gold.
+Ethan didn't know he possessed the gold tiger form until Anita smelled it on him.
+Because of the multitude of colors he carries, no female tiger will sleep with him (even after he received a vasectomy) because they didn't want their children to be "unpure".
+Ethan was a guard with the same red clan to which Alex Pinn belonged before he went to St. Louis with Anita.
+Here, Ethan is a guard.

 Appearances: Hit List, Affliction, Crimson Death.

 Fortune

 Sofie Fortunada, Fortune is female blue pureblood weretiger mentioned in Bullet, an animal to call of Harlequin Echo.
 Short, pale blue hair, blue-gray tiger eyes in human face, blue eyelashes.
 She was five-ten.

 Fortune eventually ask for a chance to fill Anita’s and Jean-Claude’s bed.